Environment

 Basic approach

 Aichi Steel emits CO2 both directly and indirectly through the manufacturing processes of its various products, such as heating of steel materials, and melting of steel scrap, which is the raw material of its main product, specialty steel.
 For this reason, our response to climate change is a serious management issue from the perspectives of risks and opportunities.
 We are accelerating our efforts to decarbonize with the goal of achieving carbon neutrality as early as 2050.
+As a resource circulation-based company that uses steel scrap as a raw material in manufacturing, we will utilize our strengths, which have contributed to sustainable manufacturing through materials and parts, to help realize a decarbonized society.
+To this end, we will also continue to develop and provide products and services that contribute to reduced CO2 emissions across the entire supply chain.

-In 2021, we declared our support for the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
-We have been analyzing various scenarios based on the impacts, and associated risks and opportunities, that climate change may have on our business, and have considered how to reflect the results in management strategy to achieve sustainable growth.
+In 2021, we declared our support for the recommendations of the TCFD (Task Force on Climate-related Financial Disclosures.)We have been analyzing various scenarios based on the impacts, and associated risks and opportunities, that climate change may have on our business, and have considered how to reflect the results in management strategy to achieve sustainable growth.
 We detail our climate-related initiatives here in line with the framework (governance, strategy, risk management, and metrics and targets) recommended by the TCFD.

 Governance

-As the organization responsible for considering important business management-related matters, the Top Management Meeting discusses and considers response policies, business strategies, and the status of initiatives related to risks and opportunities that can severely impact business management, such as climate change.
+We have identified climate change as a priority issue (materiality) for management, and are setting KPIs and working to accomplish our targets.
+As the organization responsible for considering important business management-related matters, the Top Management Meeting and the Environmental Working Group discuss and consider response policies, business strategies, and the status of initiatives related to risks and opportunities that can severely impact business management, such as climate change.
 The Board of Directors performs its supervisory function by receiving subsequent reports and considering matters that are particularly important.

-Main agenda items in FY2023
+Main agenda items in FY2024

 Meetings Main agenda items